masterking32/WoW-Server-Relay/README.md

 #### Does TrinityCore/AzerothCore support this packet?

-Currently, no, and it hasn't been tested yet.
-However, in the future, we or others can test it and provide updates on how to modify your core to support this type of packet.
-These packets follow the same structure as other WoW packets.
+For TrinityCore, you can refer to [masterking32/TrinityCore-Relay-Support](https://github.com/masterking32/TrinityCore-Relay-Support) and [this specific commit](https://github.com/masterking32/TrinityCore-Relay-Support/commit/cb5aa9eefd4caec032864b9249fd16341ab64b73) for version 3.3.5.
+These resources will guide you on how to make custom changes to your core to support handling and parsing of the relay packet.

 If your core doesn't have a handler for these packets, make sure `send_relay_packet` is set to false.

-Here is an example of how we implemented packet support and parsed it in our code.
-[Example code (Javascript)](https://github.com/masterking32/WoW-Server-Relay/blob/3dd04460b4061ad9a081239206b80256514b4e0b/AuthSession.js#L226)

 ### Additional Information: